What is the statute of limitations on potential charges against Trump?

 At one point Wednesday, House Judiciary Chairman Jerry Nadler asked Mueller: "Under Department of Justice policy, the president could be prosecuted for obstruction of justice crimes after he leaves office — is this correct?"

-In his report, Mueller did not make a determination as to whether the president committed a crime.
+In his report, Mueller didn't make a determination as to whether the president committed a crime.
 Attorney General William Barr and his deputy Rod Rosenstein subsequently concluded the evidence of obstruction would be insufficient to warrant charges.

 If a Democrat wins the White House in 2020, a new president and attorney general might disagree.
 But any potential prosecution would run up against the statute of limitations for federal obstruction charges, and Mr. Trump would likely be in the clear if he wins reelection.